 In addition to the visiting speakers, we also encourage our members to talk to the Society about their own research or interests in ancient Egypt.
 Many of our members have gone on to become established lecturers in their own right and regularly give talks to other Egyptology societies in the UK and abroad.

-Here’s our programme for the 2016-2017 season which includes two extra study days in November and April!
+Here’s our programme for the 2018-2019 season which includes two study days in November and March!